 For internal scholarship deadlines, please contact biolgrad@mcmaster.ca for more information.

-A complete “Scholarship and Awards” listing and descriptions from the School of Graduate Studies can be reviewed at: SGS Awards and Funding.
+A complete list of scholarships and descriptions from the School of Graduate Studies can be found at: SGS Awards and Funding.

 For specific information regarding graduate student funding in Biology, please contact Graduate Administrator at biolgrad@mcmaster.ca